Cetyl Alcohol at a Glance

 , the taxonomical infraorder in which whales are classified).

 It is not related to SD alcohol, denatured alcohol, or ethyl alcohol.
 There have been some reports of irritation with cetyl alcohol in compromised skin; however, this is thought to be from impurities in the refining process and not from cetyl alcohol itself.
 Cetyl alcohol is considered safe for use in cosmetics, even in amounts surpassing 50% (although its typical usage range is 5–10%).
+It is not known to clog pores.

 Cetyl Alcohol References

-International Journal of Cosmetic Science, December 2012, Issue 34, Volume 6, pages 567-74
+International Journal of Cosmetic Science, December 2012, pages 567-574

 http://www.cir-safety.org/sites/default/files/115_buff3a_suppl.pdf